IBM-EPBL/IBM-Project-52622-1661014579/README.md

 ## Data Collection and Analysis

-The given [data](https://github.com/IBM-EPBL/IBM-Project-14297-1659548839/blob/main/final%20deliverables/data/dataset_website.csv) contains both phishing and benign URLs of websites with various website content-based features.
+The given dataset dataset_website.csv contains both phishing and benign URLs of websites with various website content-based features.

 The above mentioned dataset is uploaded to the 'final deliverables/data' folder of this repository.